Q & A With Jim & Rosie

 We are 6 to 10 years behind in developing the work force we need in Kansas today.
 There are jobs going unfilled in Kansas right now because we have not helped our citizens get the skills necessary to do them.

-I support programs in our secondary schools that help our children be ready for college.
+Rosie and I support programs in our secondary schools that help our children be ready for college.
 But the notion that everyone needs to go to college to have a productive life is wrong.
 People can obtain a good education in our Community and Technical College.
 They can get high paying jobs that provide for their families and help grow the Kansas economy.
 We should be teaching skills like coding in elementary school and it should be fun.
 We should be encouraging life-long technical learning to help Kansans keep up with changes in their occupation and with technology in general.

 Question: Is Expanding Access to Medicaid Insurance Good For Kansas?

 Answer: In Kansas, many rural communities have hospitals that are struggling to stay open.
 Kansans across the state have been saddled with higher premiums and higher co-pays.
 Many low-income, hard-working Kansans need the security that comes with health insurance.
 Communities across the state are facing an opioid crisis.
 Kansans need assurance that they will not lose prescription drug coverage, maternity care coverage and mental health coverage.
 Expanding Medicaid insurance to cover more low-income Kansans would help address these problems.
-That’s why I am for it.
+That’s why we are for it.

-My criteria for productive changes to the health care system are simple.
+Our criteria for productive changes to the health care system are simple.
 We need to control costs, both for individuals and the overall system; we need to stabilize and bring more competition to the health care marketplace; we need more choice for consumers and greater flexibility for individual states to experiment with new ways of providing care; and we need to protect the less fortunate, especially those who are dealing with mental illness, chronic health problems, and drug addiction.

 Question: What Is Washington Doing About Health Care?

 Answer: Congress’ priority should be improving our nation’s private health insurance system so that quality health insurance is available and affordable for every American.
 As a nation, we need to address the root causes of our ever-increasing healthcare costs.
 When Washington expanded coverage of Medicaid, they made a commitment to fund 90% of the cost of that expansion.
 Some in Congress want to renege on that.
-I think they should keep that promise.
+We think they should keep that promise.